A General Existence Theorem for Embedded Minimal Surfaces with Free Boundary: Abstract

 \section{Abstract}

-In this paper, we develop a general existence theory for properly embedded minimal surfaces with free boundary in any compact Riemannian 3-manifold $M$ with boundary $\partial M$.
-The main feature of our result is that no convexity assumption is required on $\partial M$.
-Our proof uses a variant of the min-max construction first considered by Almgren and Pitts.
-Recently, Colding-De Lellis gave a simplified proof of the interior regularity and here, we prove the boundary regularity of the limiting embedded minimal surfaces at their free boundaries.
-In addition, we define a topological invariant, the \emph{filling genus}, for compact 3-manifolds with boundary and show that we can bound the genus of the minimal surface constructed above in terms of the filling genus of the ambient manifold $M$.
+In this paper, we prove a general existence theorem for properly embedded minimal surfaces with free boundary in any compact Riemannian 3-manifold $M$ with boundary $\partial M$.
+These minimal surfaces are either disjoint from $\partial M$ or meet $\partial M$ orthogonally.
+The main feature of our result is that there is no assumptions on the curvature of $M$ or convexity of $\partial M$.
+We prove the boundary regularity of the minimal surfaces at their free boundaries.
+Furthermore, we define a topological invariant, the \emph{filling genus}, for compact 3-manifolds with boundary and show that we can bound the genus of the minimal surface constructed above in terms of the filling genus of the ambient manifold $M$.
+Our proof employs a variant of the min-max construction used by Colding and De Lellis on closed embedded minimal surfaces, which were first developed by Almgren and Pitts.

-\section{Background and Motivation}
+\section{Background and motivation}

 In this paper, we study a general existence problem for embedded minimal surfaces with free boundary.
 All manifolds (with or without boundary) are assumed to be smooth up to the boundary unless otherwise stated.